-Recent wins in safeguarding indigenous lands in the Amazon Rainforest (Interview with Mitch Anderson of the Amazon Frontlines, Part Two)
+Recent wins in safeguarding Indigenous lands in the Amazon Rainforest (Interview with Mitch Anderson of Amazon Frontlines, Part Two)

 This is a conversation on Green Dreamer with Kamea Chayne, a podcast and multimedia journal illuminating our paths towards ecological balance, intersectional sustainability, and true abundance and wellness for all.
 This preview has been edited for clarity.
 Subscribe to Green Dreamer Podcast on iTunes, Spotify, Stitcher, or any podcast app to stay informed and updated on our latest episodes.

-In this podcast episode, which is PART 2 of this interview (make sure to listen to PART 1 on episode 161 before diving into this), Mitch sheds light on some key wins that we've had lately in safeguarding our Amazonian indigenous lands and what it took for that to happen; how we can stand in solidarity with our indigenous peoples to support the conservation of their ancestral lands; and more.
+In this podcast episode, which is PART 2 of this interview (make sure to listen to PART 1 on episode 161 first!), Mitch sheds light on some key wins that we've had lately in safeguarding our Amazonian Indigenous lands and what it took for that to happen; how we can stand in solidarity with our Indigenous peoples to support the conservation of their ancestral lands; and more.

 To start, get a glimpse below into the conversation between Mitch and Green Dreamer Podcast's host, Kamea Chayne.

 On how the Amazon is approaching a cultural tipping point:

 "It’s widely known that the Amazon is approaching an ecological tipping point, but it's much less talked about that the Amazon is approaching a cultural tipping point as well.